 “all the nations shall come and worship before thee”

 I believe this refers to that time after the present world ends, where the people of “all the nations” stand before the throne of Christ (Matt 25:31-46; Jn 5:22; Rev 20:11-15) and gives glory to God—both saved and unsaved.
-Paul says the same thing as John in these verses, but in more detail:
+Paul says the same thing as John in Romans 14:11-12 and Phil 2:9-11, but in more detail.